Cerber Decryptor: Working Cerber Ransomware Removal Tool

 Today, I am going to explain you all about Cerber ransomware 3 & 4 version.
 Every one of us know what a virus or a malware is, don’t we?
 Antivirus companies are working hard to roll out updates as even a minute security issue arises.
 But the new villain in the cyber security field is ransomware.

-Note: Cerber 3, Cerber 4 and Cerber 5 version has been released.
+Note: Cerber 3, Cerber 4, Cerber 5 and Cerber 6 version has been released.
 The previous patch is no more working.
 We shall update you when we get any new decryptor tool.
 As of now, there is no decryptor or ransomware removal tool available specifically for cerber ransomware.

 Update1: Please follow our updated list of all ransomware decrypt tools released so far.